i0dx/memory-game/README.md

-# portfolio
+# Memory Game
-Here is a compilation of all of my coding endeavours!
+This is the first rendition of my memory game project for Springboard